Isle of Skye: Climate

 The influence of the Atlantic Ocean and the Gulf Stream create a mild oceanic climate.
 Temperatures are generally cool, averaging 6.5 °C in January and 15.4 °C in July at Duntulm in Trotternish.
 Snow seldom lies at sea level and frosts are less frequent than on the mainland.
 Winds are a limiting factor for vegetation.
 South-westerlies are the most common and speeds of 128 km/h have been recorded.
 High winds are especially likely on the exposed coasts of Trotternish and Waternish.
 In common with most islands of the west coast of Scotland, rainfall is generally high at 1500–2000 mm per annum and the elevated Cuillin are wetter still.
 Variations can be considerable, with the north tending to be drier than the south.
 Broadford, for example, averages more than 2870 mm of rain per annum.
 Trotternish typically has 200 hours of bright sunshine in May, the sunniest month.
 On 28 December 2015, the temperature reached 15 °C, beating the previous December record of 12.9 °C, set in 2013.
-On 9 May 2016, a temperature of 26.7 °C (80.1 °F) was recorded at Lusa in the south-east of the island.
+On 9 May 2016, a temperature of 26.7 °C (80.1 °F) was recorded at Lusa in the southeast of the island.